iyanmv/qiskit-leaky-scheduling/README.md

 # qiskit-leaky-scheduling

-A transpilation scheduling plugin that can be used with Qiskit to leak private information from the computer running the transpilation step to the cloud receiving the jobs for the quantum computers.
+A transpilation scheduling plugin that can be used with Qiskit to leak information from the computer running the transpilation step to the cloud receiving the quantum computing jobs.

 Current implementation, by default, tries to encode [the HSLU logo](https://www.hslu.ch/en/) into the transpiled circuit.
 Custom data will be used if available in `builtins.data` (see [the example](#Example) below).
 If data is too large to